Holzer wins 2015 Gilder Lehrman Lincoln Prize for book on Lincoln and the press

 The 2015 Gilder Lehrman Lincoln Prize will go to winner Harold Holzer of The Metropolitan Museum of Art in New York, for "Lincoln and the Power of the Press: The War for Public Opinion" (Simon & Schuster).

 The Prize is awarded by Gettysburg College and the Gilder Lehrman Institute of American History.
-The winners were chosen from 114 nominations.
-Guelzo and Johnson will each receive $25,000 and a bronze replica of Augustus Saint-Gaudens's life-size bust, "Lincoln the Man" in a ceremony April 24 in New York City.
-Spielberg's Special Achievement Award will be the first ever in the 24-year history of the Gilder Lehrman Lincoln Prize.
+Holzer was chosen from 114 nominations as the 2015 recipient.
+He will receive $50,000 and a bronze replica of Augustus Saint-Gaudens' life-size bust “Lincoln the Man” in a ceremony April 23 in New York City.

 In addition to Gilder, Lehrman, Basker and Riggs, the Board includes Gettysburg College Trustees Emeritus James R. Thomas and H. Scott Higgins.

 Past Lincoln Prize winners include: Ken Burns in 1991 for his documentary "The Civil War"; Doris Kearns Goodwin for "Team of Rivals: The Political Genius of Abraham Lincoln" in 2006; and Eric Foner for "The Fiery Trial: Abraham Lincoln and American Slavery" in 2011.
 The 2014 Prize went to co-winners Guelzo, for "Gettysburg: The Last Invasion," and Martin P. Johnson, for "Writing the Gettysburg Address."
 Steven Spielberg also received a Special Achievement Award in 2014 for the movie "Lincoln," which won two Academy Awards, was nominated for twelve and grossed over $275 million worldwide.